Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 ### SuperTux (RG351V, OGA, RGB10, RK2020 and [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: SuperTux files are already included and ready to go.
 Just start SuperTux from Ports in the emulationstation menu.

+### Tomb Raider 1 (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
+Instructions:  Just add your steam or gog Tomb Raider 1 files to the ports/tombraider1 folder.
+Then you should be able to launch Tomb Raider 1 from Ports in the emulationStation menu.

+### Tomb Raider 2 (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
+Instructions:  Just add your steam or gog Tomb Raider 2 files to the ports/tombraider2 folder.
+Then you should be able to launch Tomb Raider 2 from Ports in the emulationStation menu.

+### Tomb Raider 3 (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
+Instructions:  Just add your steam or gog Tomb Raider 3 files to the ports/tombraider3 folder.
+Then you should be able to launch Tomb Raider 3 from Ports in the emulationStation menu.

 ### Undertale (RK2020, RGB10, OGAs and [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: You'll need to provide your own Undertale Linux version assets.
 You can purchase this from GoG for under $10.
 If you purchase this from GoG, you'll need to download the Linux version and it will have a .sh extension.
 Just change the .sh to .gz and use 7zip to open the file, then go to the \data\noarch\game\assets folder and copy all of it's contents to your /roms/ports/undertale/assets folder.
-Then you should be able to launch Undertale from Ports in the emulationStation menu.
+Then you should be able to launch Undertale from Ports in the emulationstation menu.

 ### VVVVVV (also available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: The free Make and Play Edition data.zip file is already included.
 Just start VVVVVV from Ports in the emulationstation menu.
 You can also add your own purchased copy of the data.zip from your VVVVVV into the /roms/ports/VVVVVV folder if you prefer that version instead.

 ### Wolfenstein 3D (Soon to be deprecated as Wolfenstein has been moved to the main system section.
 Makes use of the [ecwolf](https://bitbucket.org/ecwolf/ecwolf) standalone and still supports the use of the libretro ecwolf core as well.)
 Instructions: Wolfenstein 3D shareware episode 1 is already included and ready to go.
 You can add your own registered copy into the /roms/ports/ecwolf folder.

+### World War II GI (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
+Instructions: You'll need to add your own full version WW2GI.GRP and WW2DI.RTS and .CON files and optionally CD audio tracks as OGG file in the format trackXX.ogg (where XX is the track number) to the ports/rednukem-WWII/gamedata folder.
+Then yo should be able to launch World War II GI from Ports in the emulationstation menu.